oappelmru/MRU-COMP4522-Assignments/Assignment-1/assignment-1.md

 # **Designing the Logging & Rollback Sub-system**
 The design of the data structure -and its contents- for the Logging & Rollback sub-system is in your hands.
 You can choose any data structure that works for you.
 Having said that, the material covered in class -as well as the Class' Notes- should provide all the advice you need to design your solution.

-# ** Output and Documentation**
+# **Output and Documentation**
 - Output: your output should show the status of the DB Tables before and after every Transaction Block (see starting code).
 In addition, the status of your Log Sub-system should be presented, too
 - Documentation: in-line comments are accepted.
-Design decisions and data strcutures and processes descriptions, must be included in your report.
+Design decisions and data structures and processes descriptions, must be included in your report.
 Samples of your outputs, as described in the previous bullet point, should be included in your report.

 # **Programming Language of Choice**
 Please select your language among those listed below: